earthquakesan/yagolabelfetcher-py/README.md

 ## License

 This interface is licensed with Apache 2.0 license.
-For LOV Project license, see [their website](https://lov.okfn.org).
+For YAGO license, see [their website](http://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/#c10444).